emefff/Dynamics-Of-A-Monocylinder-Engine-In-Salome-Meca/README.md

 ![Bildschirmfoto vom 2024-12-10 12-50-45](https://github.com/user-attachments/assets/989ce17f-76ad-4311-97b3-a45dc54ca637)

 As the assembly starts from zero velocity, we also find that in the point data.
-The following two cycles are almost perfect (a bit slanted) sines with only minor fluctuations.
+The following two cycles are almost perfect (a bit slanted) sines with only minor fluctuations (unit = mm/s).
 Let's take a look at the associated acceleration in the same point:

 ![Bildschirmfoto vom 2024-12-10 12-39-42](https://github.com/user-attachments/assets/fe399487-5174-433d-af7a-a694884aa5a9)
-In the beginning, the acceleration is a bit shaky, but transients seem to tone down and give a nice curve over the two cycles (units are mm/s²).
+In the beginning, the acceleration is a bit shaky, but transients seem to tone down and give a nice curve over the two cycles (unit = mm/s²).

 emefff@gmx.at